Durkin Opening

 The Durkin Opening is named for Robert T. Durkin (1923–2014) of New Jersey.
 The name "Sodium Attack" comes from the algebraic notation 1.Na3, as Na is the chemical symbol for the element sodium.
 Similarly, the Amar Opening (1.Nh3) is sometimes referred to as the "Ammonia Opening".
 White may follow up by playing c4, e.g. 1...d5 2.c4 dxc4 3.Nxc4.

 Assessment

 This development of the does little to utilize White's advantage of the first move.
-On a3 the knight does not control squares, and White would have to move this knight again (e.g., to c2 or c4) for it to follow common rules such as controlling the center.
-Angus Dunnington suggests that combining this with a gradual central expansion should give White a reasonable position.
+On a3, the knight does not control squares, and White would have to move this knight again (e.g., to c2 or c4) for it to follow common opening principles, such as controlling the center.
+In addition, the knight on a3 runs the risk of being captured by black's dark squared bishop on f8, which could cause doubled pawns in some positions, a weakness for white, especially in the endgame.
+Angus Dunnington suggests that combining this move with a gradual central expansion should give White a reasonable position.